 Highlight important product details

-Use your product titles to attract people to your ads and listings.
+Use product titles to attract customers to your ads and listings.

 - Include important attributes in your title, such as strong brand names, age group, gender, size, colour, size type or personalisation options.
 Provide customers with the most relevant information about your product to better match search queries and drive performance lift.

 - Put key details at the front of your product title, especially if they're not visible in the image.
 Product titles are truncated in most ad formats, so show your most relevant and compelling content at the beginning of the title to inform customers before they click through to your site.

 Use great images to make the best impression and improve product performance.

 - Provide the highest resolution image that you have available.
 Products with high-quality images are more likely to show for relevant search queries and will capture the attention of your customers, especially on high-resolution devices.

 - Avoid placeholder images or images that include promotional messages or logos.
 Deliver a professional image to capture the attention of your customers.

 Use the most up-to-date and complete information that you have to build trust with your customers.

 - Maintain up-to-date price and availability, including tax and delivery, by using automated feed delivery (including intraday updates), the Content API or structured data markup.
 Customers will leave your site if they don't see the price or availability that they expect.
 Mismatches will also lead to account disapprovals.